RutvikMangukiya/Docker-Projects/java-springboot-docker/README.md

 - In the multi-stage build approach, we separate the build process into two stages, one for compiling the application and another for running it.

-### Multi-stage Dockerfile Preview:
+- ### Multi-stage Dockerfile Preview:

 [Dockerfile Preview](https://github.com/RutvikMangukiya/Docker-Projects/blob/master/java-springboot-docker/Dockerfile)

 - In this setup:

-Stage 1 uses Maven to compile the application and create the JAR file.
+-Stage 1 uses Maven to compile the application and create the JAR file.

-Stage 2 uses a smaller base image (openjdk:17-alpine), which significantly reduces the size of the final image by only including the necessary runtime files.
+-Stage 2 uses a smaller base image (openjdk:17-alpine), which significantly reduces the size of the final image by only including the necessary runtime files.

 ![docker-build](https://github.com/RutvikMangukiya/Docker-Projects/blob/master/java-springboot-docker/image/4-docker-multi-stage-reduced-size.png)